jiangfengming/teleman/README.md

 #### Parameters
 ##### middleware
-Function.
+`Function`.
 The middleware function to use.

 ##### beginning
-Boolean.
+`Boolean`.
 Inserts the middleware function at the beginning of middleware chain.
 Defaults to `false`.

 ```js
 api.use(async(ctx, next) => {